johnwbyrd/llvm-mos/README.md

 # LLVM Experimental MOS Fork

+*This experimental fork does nothing useful at this time.
+Please come back later.*

-This is an experimental effort to provide MOS target support for LLVM.
+This is an experimental effort to provide MOS target support for LLVM, including support for variants of the MOS 65xx architecture.
+At some point, clang may have this 65xx target added to it, but current work focus is on getting the 6502 assembly backend to be stable.

-This fork of LLVM doesn't do anything useful yet.
-Come back later.
+Current status:

+- Dummy MOS target added
+- Added a few MOS target instructions in TableGen
+- Descriptions and subtargets added for some common 65xx variants
+- Proof of concept operand and instruction parsing (needs to be fleshed out)
+- Development environment for Visual Studio Code

+Do not fork this repository.
+The contents of this repository may be rebased randomly at any time.

 ------------